dacr/code-examples-manager/README.md

 - My open-source examples evolution trend :
   ![](images/created-examples-trend.png)
-- And for those who are executable/testable :
+- and the execution status trend for executable/testable ones :
   ![](images/testable-examples-status.png)

 As you can see through the previous charts, once you have industrialized your notes and code